korelinv/PromisMe/README.md

 ```

 This scenario logically consist of one step only wich is called 'i++'.

 In reality there are two of them.

 First one is 'scenario' and the second one is 'i++'.

 This framework doesn't see te difference between step and scenario declarations.

-Now lets make our first test more modular
+Now lets make our first test more modular:

 ``` javascript
 let Increment = describe('i++', ($scope) => {